jhfatehi/pisql-server/README.md

 1.  (script will run on db_name)

    `$ mysql --host=127.0.0.1 --port=3307 -u username -p db_name < script_to_run.sql`

-1. *Windows* here are putty instructions for the tunnel https://www.linode.com/docs/databases/mysql/create-an-ssh-tunnel-for-mysql-remote-access/
+* Windows - PuTTY [instructions](https://www.linode.com/docs/databases/mysql/create-an-ssh-tunnel-for-mysql-remote-access/) for the tunnel.

 ### add some more security
 1. ssh into server pi